Secondary student exchange programs allow Victorian secondary students to undertake full-time overseas study programs from four to 52 weeks.

-Under reciprocal arrangements, Victorian students undertake full-time study programs in secondary schools overseas.
+Under reciprocal arrangements, overseas secondary students undertake full-time study programs in secondary schools in Victoria.

 What you need to know

-In Victoria, secondary student exchange programs are run by student exchange organisations (SEOs) approved by the VRQA.
+In Victoria, secondary student exchange programs are provided by student exchange organisations (SEOs) approved by the VRQA.

 VRQA-approved SEOs include government, Catholic and independent schools, and community and other not-for-profit organisations.